|[Login] [Register] [Forgot your password?]|

 A look at the database of the US Copyright Office confirms Battilana's statements: The items in the list of titles are now assigned to Cloanto.

-Note from the editor: While Cloanto's agreements cover everything created by Commodore/Amiga up to 1993, not all of the copyrighted works are listed in the public database.
+Note from the editor: While Cloanto's agreements, according to Battilana, cover everything created by Commodore/Amiga up to 1993, not all of the copyrighted works are listed in the public database.
 Like most publishers, Commodore did not deposit everything with every new release.
 As the US Copyright Office explains, registration is voluntary, and not required for protection.
 Advantages that come with registration include the availability to copyright owners of statutory damages and attorney's fees in case of court actions.

 An overview of the ownership of the Amiga-related IP